Land Almanac

 An experiment in capturing local myth-making

 We are creating a high-quality, print-first journal anchored in the fields, forests, and waters of the American Midlands.
-Inspired by the striking visual format of the print magazines and the adventurous, grounded journalism of 90s Outside Magazine, this is an analog space to reconnect with the physical world around us.
+Inspired by the striking visual format of the print magazines and the adventurous, grounded storytelling of 90s Outside Magazine, this is an analog space to reconnect with the physical world around us by learning and exploring the natural world through the eyes of our neighbors.

-We are leaving partisan divides at the door.
 The Land Almanac is about our shared dirt and watersheds and focuses on practical land relationships, nature-based culture, agriculture, and community stewardship.
-It’s not all serious thought, we believe a key part of being on the land is playing on it just as hard as we care for it.
-We want to feature the bold road trips, the sweaty cross county, cross state, cross country, and world wide adventures you got.
+It’s not all serious thought, we believe a key part of being on the land is playing on it just as hard as we care for it. .

 How Can I get Involved?